Jpunt/sass-t1000/README.md

 ### properties
-Columns are not the only flexible pieces in the puzzle of RWD.
+Columns are not the only flexible pieces of the puzzle of RWD.
 Often you find yourself setting properties (like margins, paddings, etc) that need different sizes for different layouts.
 You can do this with specific CSS, but how about this:

 ```scss
 @media only screen and (max-width: 399px) {